MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to create music, such as the song "Daisy Bell" which was the first song ever sung by a computer in 1961.
+Programming was invented by a woman named Ada Lovelace, who is often considered the first computer programmer!